What is the new IL child support calculator and how does it work?

 Your children are unique and your child support agreement should reflect that, too.

-Use Equitable Mediation for child support in Illinois.
+Equitable Mediation can help you resolve the divorce issue of child support in Illinois.

 Why be forced to accept a settlement created by a family law attorney or judge in court when you can have a direct say in creating an agreement that works for your children now and into the future instead?